samwindham1/Video-Node/README.md

-# Video-Node
+# VideoNode
-Desktop app to play local videos and movies.
-Built using nw.js and node.js.

-more info to come...
+A local video library that utilizes VLC to play TV Shows and Movies.
+Implemented with Node.js, NW.js, HTML, JavaScript, and CSS.
+Inspiration for approach from SoundNode: https://github.com/Soundnode/soundnode-app

+More to come soon...